How to gain deep joy & fulfillment

 By the way, the very best way for you to receive wisdom is by spending time reading God’s Word!
 By that, I don’t mean simply reading one verse per day from a daily devotional.
 I mean reading ALL of God’s Word.
 It might take you two years to make your way all the way through it, but it will be totally worth it.
 You will find so much of value along the journey 🙂

-How to overcome insecurity
+How to break free from insecurity

 I’m a fairly confident, secure woman….most of the time.
 But there are still moments where that awful insecurity shows up.
 How about you?
 For me, it often relates to the way I look.
 I compare myself to other women and fall way short.
 Sometimes, I’m insecure in terms of whether friends or even relatives really like me.
 Other times, I get down on myself about whether anything I do really matters.
 Ugh.
 I hate feeling so insecure!